Softbinator/basic-router-uniswap-v2/README.md

 # Contracts

-RouterV2 - first
+RouterV2 - first try

-RouterV3 -
+RouterV3 - second try

 The rest are made only to simulate the behavior in tests